 Can I use coconut flour instead of almond flour?

-Some other delicious cookie recipes on my blog:
+Some other delicious keto cookie recipes on my blog:

 - Keto Chocolate chip cookies